Last update: February 2024

 If you are using the iPhone with the same operator as its original owner it will stay activated.
 In this case, when you start using your iPhone it will work without any problem but, it is very important to know that you cannot restore or upgrade to a new iOS version through iTunes.
 If you do this process then your iPhone/iPad will ask for the previous owner’s iCloud password and let’s see how to remove icloud lock; if you don’t have any type of contact with the earlier owner then you probably don’t be able to get its iCloud password, locking you out of the device, meaning that you won’t be able to use it until you type in the correct user’s password till that your iPhone or iPad got stuck on activation lock screen.

-How to Unlock iCloud locked iPhone / iPad
+How to Remove iCloud Activation lock from iPhone & iPad

-Delete the iCloud password is very easy as long as you’ve previously met the person who has sold you the iPhone or you have its contact.
-If you can be with this person, it will be able to enter the password, afterwards, the iPhone will go to the home screen and all it has to do after that is go to Settings > iCloud and uncheck “Find My iPhone”, the previous owner will have to enter the password once again to uncheck this box.
-If you can’t meet with the person but you do have its contact, then convince the previous owner to help you remotely.
+Delete iCloud lock is very easy as long as you’ve previously met the person who has sold you the iPhone or you have its contact.
+If you can be with this person, it will be able to enter the password, afterwards, the iPhone will go to the home screen and all you need to do after that is go to Settings > iCloud and uncheck “Find My iPhone”, the previous owner will have to enter the password once again to uncheck this box.
+If you can’t meet with the person but you do have its contact, then convince the previous owner to help you disable Find my iPhone remotely.
 This process can be done really easily from your computer:

 1. Go to www.icloud.com